avanijadeja/readme-generator/Develop/README.md

 - [License](#license)
 - [Questions](#questions)
 ## Installation
-Open terminal, goto the file where the index.js file store, run node index.js in your terminal and press enter to start the application.
+open terminal , goto the file node.js store. run node index.js  and press enter to start the application.
 ## usage
 Must have terminal to use.
 ## Contributing
-Avani Jadeja.
+Avani Jadeja
 ## Tests
-Coming Soon...
+Coming soon
 ## License
 This project is using the The MIT License license.
-For futher information, please visit [here](https://choosealicense.com/license/).
 ## Questions
 Please reach out with any questions you may have!
 Here are some ways you can connect with me :